kkebo/zyphy/README.md

-# Browser
+# Zyphy

-This is a web browser engine written in Swift, and is partially inspired by Servo's [html5ever](https://github.com/servo/html5ever). **This project is in a very early stage.**
+Zyphy is (or will be) a fast web browser engine written in Swift, and is partially inspired by Servo's [html5ever](https://github.com/servo/html5ever). **This project is in a very early stage.**

 ## Prerequisites